-remaining far from the average until week 23 (June 1st to 7th).
+followed a similar pattern, albeit showing a lower difference in relation to the 2016-2019 average, just under 25% more deaths.
+In the following weeks, mortality in Europe was closer to the average.
+In Portugal, despite an initial period where there was a reduction in mortality, it increased again, remaining far from the average until week 23 (June 1st to 7th).
 While in European countries mortality tended to remain close to the average of recent years, between the weeks 26 and 31 (from June 22nd to August 2nd) the increase in the number of deaths in Portugal was very significant when compared to the average, reaching 43% in week 29 (July 13th to 19th).
 In the following weeks, mortality in Portugal has decreased, reaching lower values than those of the European countries as a whole in weeks 33 and 34 (August 17th to 30th).
 At the beginning of September, mortality in Portugal increased again in comparison with these European countries.
-In the following weeks, mortality has decreased in Portugal and in week 39 went below mortality level of this group of European countries.
-In weeks 40 to 42, the excess of mortality in Portugal has increased again in comparison with these European countries.
-In week 43 (October 19th to 25th), Portugal's mortality is again lower than that of the European countries considered.
-In the last two weeks (October 16th to November 8th) mortality in Portugal increased slightly in comparison with the European countries.
+In the following weeks, mortality in Portugal has increased again in comparison with these European countries.
+In week 30 to 42, the excess of mortality in Portugal has increased again in comparison with these European countries.
+In week 40 to 42, the excess of mortality in Portugal has increased again in comparison with these European countries considered.
+Despite the increase in mortality in Portugal in the last five weeks (October 26th to November 29th), it remained below the values of the European countries considered.

-Considering the comparative evolution of mortality in Portugal with the two geographically closest countries, Spain and France, it is worth noting the significantly higher increase in mortality in the first weeks of the pandemic, especially in Spain, compared to that observed in Portugal.
-In the last half of May and during the month of July, the excess mortality in Portugal was relatively higher than that observed in these two countries, although it is visible in July the beginning of a trajectory of a continuous increase in mortality in Spain, while France remains close to the average of the group of European countries considered.
-In the last four weeks, mortality has increased in France, approaching that in Spain, moving away from the average of European countries.
+Comparing with the two geographically closest European countries, Spain and France, it is worth noting the significantly higher increase in mortality in the first weeks of the pandemic, especially in Spain, compared to that observed in Portugal.
+In the last half of May and during the month of July, the excess mortality in Portugal was relatively higher than that observed in these two countries, although it is visible in July the beginning of a trajectory of a continuous increase in mortality in Spain, while France remained close to the average of the group of European countries considered.
+Mortality in France increased from week 42, approaching Spain, moving away from the average of European countries.
+In week 45, the overmortality in France surpassed that observed in Spain.
+In the last three weeks, there was a reduction in overmortality in the three countries to values below the set of European countries.

-Figure 3: Deaths in 2020 compared to 2016-2019 average (2016-2019 average = 100), by week, Portugal, Spain and France, and 20 European countries, weeks 1 to 45
+Figure 3: Deaths in 2020 compared to 2016-2019 average (2016-2019 average = 100), by week, Portugal, Spain and France, and 24 European countries, weeks 1 to 48

-Note: 22 countries: Germany, Austria, Belgium, Bulgaria, Cyprus, Denmark, Slovenia, Spain, Estonia, Finland, France, Hungary, Netherlands, Latvia, Liechtenstein, Lithuania, Malta, Norway, Portugal, United Kingdom, Sweden and Switzerland.
+Note: 24 countries: Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Spain, Estonia, Finland, France, Hungary, Netherlands, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, United Kingdom, Sweden and Switzerland.

-Source: Statistics Portugal calculations based on online Eurostat database (extracted on 10/12/2020)
+Source: Statistics Portugal calculations based on online Eurostat database (extracted on 6/1/2021)